 Currently, there are no dietary guidelines as to how much dark chocolate you should eat to reap the health benefits.
 However, studies show that a little bit of dark chocolate every day is good for you.
 Here are twelve benefits of eating dark chocolate.
 But remember, not all chocolates are created equal.
 Even some dark chocolates, which are known as the healthier kind, may not promote health.

-Purer and darker chocolate may have a slight bitter taste, but you can learn to appreciate it.
-If you are not used to the taste, I recommend that you start with a 60% pure cocoa chocolate and gradually move upward to a 70%, 80% or 85%.
+Purer and darker chocolate bars may have a slight bitter taste, but you can learn to appreciate it.
+If you are not used to the taste, I recommend that you start with a 60% pure cocoa or cacao chocolate and gradually move upward to a 70%, 80% or 85%.
 These chocolates contain more flavonoids and nutrients than milk chocolate or other dark overly processed chocolates.

 Check the package when you buy chocolate.
 If it says “processed with alkali” on the label, then that chocolate is low in flavonoids and nutrients and has no nutritional value.
 For information on different healthy dark chocolate brands, see this link.